CeeThinwa/knowledge-hub/_sources/past-articles/nlp-toolbox-e.md

 #### How would Modelling look like in a real-world project?

-When selective models for my [Delta Analytics teaching fellowship](http://www.deltanalytics.org/global-teaching-fellows.html) project, I knew that they had to solve 3 key tasks:
+When selecting models for my [Delta Analytics teaching fellowship](http://www.deltanalytics.org/global-teaching-fellows.html) project, I knew that they had to solve 3 key tasks:

-* **Vocabulary building** — as mentioned in the previous article, the tweets definitely had more than one language; sometimes someone would misspell an English word for emphasis
+* **Vocabulary building** — as mentioned in the previous article, the tweets definitely had more than one language - sometimes someone would misspell an English word for emphasis
-* **Programmatic encoding** of the dataset to represent it in a different form from the manually encoded, labelled data ()
+* **Programmatic encoding** of the dataset to represent it in a different form from the manually encoded, labelled data
 * **Data labelling** — 4,038 tweets with sentiment were labelled based on manually engineered features; these labels would need to help label the remaining part of the dataset.

 Based on these tasks,